Permanent Retainer: Advantages & Disadvantages

 Advantages of removable retainers

-Disadvantages of Permanent Retainers
+Disadvantages of removable retainers

-- Attaching a permanent retainer can be a time-consuming procedure.
+• Attaching a permanent retainer can be a time-consuming procedure.
 Bonding a retainer to your teeth can take up to an hour.
 For a removable retainer, you must take a short imprint that an orthodontist can use to create one that fits your mouth perfectly.

-- Biting into hard foods, such as an apple whole or a rough steak, can cause the wire to bend out of shape.
+• Biting into hard foods, such as an apple whole or a rough steak, can cause the wire to bend out of shape.
 Foods heavy in artificial sugars, like soda, can wear away the bonding substance, causing the retainer to weaken its grip on the teeth.

-- The wire may break or debond, necessitating repair or replacement.
+• The wire may break or debond, necessitating repair or replacement.
 You may have to pay a replacement charge to create a new one.

 What If Your Permanent Retainer Breaks?

-What happens when all of a sudden, your retainer breaks?
+What happens when, all of a sudden, your retainer breaks?
 The solution’s pretty straightforward.
 You should seek treatment from Orthodontic Experts as soon as possible.

-You will most likely have the option of having it removed and replaced or getting a removable one, so your permanent one does not break again.
+You will most likely have the option of having it removed and replaced or getting a removable one so your permanent one does not break again.

 If your retainer cuts your tongue or the inside of your cheek, rinse your mouth with warm salt water to avoid infection and aid healing.

-If you wish to schedule an appointment with one of our dentists, please don’t hesitate and start the journey for a healthy smile!
+If you wish to schedule an appointment with one of our dentists, please don’t hesitate to start the journey for a healthy smile!
+Or Visit our Website for more information about us.